-Everyone knows that fruits are healthy... they are the default "health foods."
+Everyone knows that fruits are healthy — they are real, whole foods.

-Most of them are also very convenient... some people call them "nature's fast food" because they are so easily portable and easy to prepare.
+Most of them are also very convenient.
+Some people call them "nature's fast food" because they are so easy to carry and prepare.

-This includes table sugar (sucrose) and high fructose corn syrup, which are both about half glucose, half fructose.
+This includes table sugar (sucrose) and high-fructose corn syrup, both of which are about half glucose, half fructose.

-The main reason they are harmful, is because of the negative metabolic effects of fructose when consumed in large amounts.
+One reason that excessive added sugar intake is harmful is the negative metabolic effects of fructose when consumed in large amounts.

 Many people now believe that because added sugars are bad, the same must apply to fruits, which also contain fructose.

-However... this is completely wrong, because fructose is only harmful in large amounts and it is almost impossible to overeat fructose by eating fruit.
+However, this is a misconception.
+Fructose is only harmful in large amounts, and it’s almost impossible to overeat fructose by eating fruit.